muddpunch/muddpunch/README.md

 - 👤 Discord: punchmade.v
 ---

-⚡ Fun fact: I'm also very good at sim-racing, I like to study car configs and tracks.
+⚡ Fun fact: I'm also intermediate at sim-racing, I like to study car configs and tracks.